Vehrik/FarOut/Characters/10-Physiology.md

             1 SP per +3 to Brain Challenges where you are trying to determine another Creature's mood/emotions.
 Creatures emit certain chemicals that invoke a certain neurological response from members of its own species.
-            Assuming your Character is aware of what message a certain pheremone conveys, you are given the specified bonus to Challenges.
-If the Creature is a member of your Character's Species, you automatically know what all pheremone messages emitted by them mean without having to study the Creature.
+Assuming your Character is aware of what message a certain pheremone conveys, you are given the specified bonus to Brain Challenges.
+If the Creature is a member of your Character's species, you automatically know what all pheremone messages emitted by them mean without having to study the Creature.

 HEARING
 -------